zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### VOMS Admin Server ###

 !!! note
-    Retirement of the OSG VOMS service occurred on May 23, 2018.
+    The OSG VOMS service was retired on May 23, 2018.

 The [OSG VOMS](https://voms.opensciencegrid.org:8443/voms/osg/user/home.action) service is used to sign VOMS attributes for members of the OSG VO and can respond to queries for a list of VO members.